-He is currently serving a 12-year sentence based on his confessions obtained under torture.
+He was released on 2 April 2020, after having served 10 years of a 12-year sentence based on his confessions obtained under torture.

-He alleges that he continues to be subject to torture and harassment while imprisoned in Morocco, and has repeatedly asked for consular visits from Belgium, who initially refused to intervene claiming the general principle of non-intervention for dual nationals and absence of proof of torture.
+He alleged that he continued to be subject to torture and harassment while imprisoned in Morocco, and repeatedly asked for consular visits from Belgium, who initially refused to intervene claiming the general principle of non-intervention for dual nationals and absence of proof of torture.

 ACTION FOR JUSTICE

 The UN Working Group on Arbitrary Detention published in October 2013 an opinion requesting his immediate release and compensation.

 The UN Human Rights Committee decided in 2014 that there had been torture.

 The UN Committee against Torture also decided in 2014 that Morocco violated the Convention against Torture by convicting him using evidence obtained under torture and by failing to provide a medical examination in compliance with the Istanbul Protocol.